carlpulley/volatility/README.txt

 CURRENT LIMITATIONS
 ===================

-There is  an unpatched bug in the Volatility 2.0 filescan plugin (version 1116).
-This bug causes _FILE_OBJECT addresses to need an extra magic value of #18 bytes adding to them (so beware when using the --pool option!).
+There is an unpatched bug in the Volatility 2.0 filescan plugin.
+This bug causes _FILE_OBJECT addresses to need an extra magic value of #18 bytes adding to them (so beware when using the --pool option or using _FILE_OBJECT addresses, as returned by filescan, with the --fobj option!).

 When exporting files and multiple versions of the same page is saved to disk, then the last page written is currently the page recovered!